Flexible varieties and automorphism groups: Collective infinite transitivity

 We call {\em elementary} the one-parameter unipotent subgroups $H_{kl}$, $H^{kl}$, and all their replicas.
 In the following theorem we establish the collective infinite transitivity on the above stratification of the subgroup $G$ of $\SAut(X)$ generated by the two sides elementary subgroups (cf.\ \cite{Re1}).

-By a well known theorem of linear algebra, the subgroup $\SL_n\times\SL_m\subseteq G$ acts transitively on each stratum $X_r$ (and so these strata are $G$-orbits) except for the open stratum $X_n$ in the case where $m=n$.
-In the latter case the $G$-orbits contained in $X_n$ are the level sets of the determinant.
+By a well known theorem of linear algebra, the subgroup $\SL_n\times\SL_m\subseteq G$ acts transitively on each stratum $X_r\setminus X_{r-1}$ (and so these strata are $G$-orbits) except for the open stratum $X_n\setminus X_{n-1}$ in the case where $m=n$.
+In the latter case the $G$-orbits contained in $X_n\setminus X_{n-1}$ are the level sets of the determinant.

-\bthm Given two finite ordered collections $\cB$ and $\cB'$ of distinct matrices in $\Mat(n,m)$ of the same cardinality, with the same sequence of ranks\footnote{In particular, we can choose $\cB'$ consisting of diagonal matrices.}, and in the case where $m=n$ with the same sequence of determinants, we can simultaneously transform $\cB$ into $\cB'$ by means of an element $g\in G$, where $G\subseteq\SAut(\Mat(n,m))$ is the subgroup generated by all elementary one-parameter unipotent subgroups. \ethm
+\bthm Given two finite ordered collections $\cB$ and $\cB'$ of distinct matrices in $\Mat(n,m)$ of the same cardinality, with the same sequence of ranks, and in the case where $m=n$ with the same sequence of determinants, we can simultaneously transform $\cB$ into $\cB'$ by means of an element $g\in G$, where $G\subseteq\SAut(\Mat(n,m))$ is the subgroup generated by all elementary one-parameter unipotent subgroups. \ethm

+Choosing in particular $\cB'$ consisting of diagonal matrices we obtain a simultaneous diagonalization of the matrices in $\cB$.

 Theorem \ref{transmat} is an immediate consequence of Theorem \ref{maincorstrat} and Lemma \ref{lemgeneric} below.
-To formulate this Lemma, we let $\cN$ be the saturated set of locally nilpotent derivations on $X$ generated by all locally nilpotent vector fields $\delta_{kl}$ and $\delta^{kl}$ ($k\ne l$) that is, the set of all conjugates of these derivations along with their replicas.
-The important observation is the following Lemma.
+To formulate this lemma, we let $\cN$ be the saturated set of locally nilpotent derivations on $X$ generated by all locally nilpotent vector fields $\delta_{kl}$ and $\delta^{kl}$ ($k\ne l$) that is, the set of all conjugates of these derivations along with their replicas.
+The important observation is the following lemma.

 \blem $\cN$ has the orbit separation property on $\Omega =X$. \elem

 \bproof In view of Lemma \ref{3.2} it suffices to show that the derivations $\delta_{kl}$ and $\delta^{kl}$ have the orbit separation property.
 Clearly it suffices to prove this for $\delta^{kl}$.
 The action of the corresponding one-parameter subgroup $H^{kl}=\exp(\kk \delta^{kl})$ on a matrix $B=(b_1,\ldots, b_m)\in X$ with column vectors $b_1,\ldots, b_m\in \kk^n$ is explicitely given by